sv9388/MIP_CP/README.md

 3. Go to the root folder of the project.
 4. Install the app requirements using the command ```pip install -r requirements.txt```
 5. In the same root folder, upload two csvs.
-  a. "sections.csv": Has the section requirements.
+   * "sections.csv": Has the section requirements.
 Columns should be [time, section1, section2, ... sectionn] where n is the total number of sections
-  b. "employees.csv": Has the employee details.
+   * "employees.csv": Has the employee details.
 Columns should be [employeeid, employeename, sectioncertifications, preferredstart, preferredend, earlieststart, latestend] without any trailing spaces.
 6. Run the command ```python3 optim_utils.py```
 7. The output will show the time taken to determine the solutions and the actual solutions as a matrix of employee id vs hours assigned.
 The values of the matrix at a given cell (i, j) will be the section to which employee i is assigned to at hour j